Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

 10 minutes with colleagues or coaching network:

-• Describe a specific meeting
+• Describe a specific session

 • Just listen.
 No justification.
 Just take notes.

-Goal: Strengthen self-leadership in difficult moments
+Target: Strengthening self-management in difficult moments

 Implementation: